 Gráinne McDonagh, Head of Insights & Planning, RCSI University of Medicine and Health Sciences (2018 conference host)

 Gráinne joined the Insights & Planning team at RCSI in August 2017.
-The RCSI Office of Insights and Planning (IPO) works collaboratively across the institution to provide strategically relevant information and analysis to enable senior management decision-making that aligns institutional strategy with opportunities to further the academic and research reputation, performance and capability of the organisation.
+The Insights and Planning Office (IPO) works collaboratively across the institution to provide strategically relevant information and analysis to enable senior management decision-making that aligns institutional strategy with opportunities to further the academic and research reputation, performance and capability of the organisation.
+More recently the IPO team have developed a new stakeholder engagement system, taken responsibility for the management of university stakeholder data and plans for international engagement and global impact.
 Gráinne joined RCSI in November 2000 and has held various management and project executive roles in professional (surgical) training, higher education (university) and transnational education related activities.
 She has a wealth of knowledge and experience managing projects relating to the strategic and operational development of the university.

 Dr. Gerald Prescott, University of St. Andrews (2021 conference host)